Rehabilitation Activities

 GAMES AND CREATIVE ARTS

 Playing games with children is another activity that we undertake to bond with the children.
 In our experience playing games with children is a wonderful activity to build a warm relationship with children.
 With games children become free to open us to share their stories with staff.
 Staff members play various games with the children and interact with them as well.
-Games makes children feel recognized and attend to.
+Games make children feel recognized and attend to.

 FAMILY REINTEGRATION

 With each child we serve our staff, conducts a background investigation to locate and establish contact with their relatives.
-If a child can be reunited with his or her family that is always our preference .Family is the primary institution where children are nurtured and socialized into adulthood.
+If a child can be reunited with his or her family that is always our preference.
+Family is the primary institution where children are nurtured and socialized into adulthood.
 It is our desire to reconnect children to their families, so in every situation we strive to restore the family unit.
-If the family is willing to care for the child but unable to do so for financial reasons we will work with the family to provide the child with an academic scholarship
+If the family is willing to care for the child but unable to do so for financial reasons, we will work with the family to provide the child with an academic scholarship

 VALUE TALK